 - Plasticulture - Plasticulture is the use of a plastic mulch set down on the ground and field plants planted through holes in the plastic.
 We've been doing that for quite a few years.
 It helps the plants grow and keeps weeds under control with less pesticides.
 A few years back, we changed our plastic to a European formula made out of non-GMO vegetable starch rather than traditional plastic.
 This new compostable plastic breaks down completely within a year, though it is over ten times the cost.
 Unfortunately, we still need to use some traditional plastic when doing 2-3 year crops like perennials (since we can't have it compost), but about 20,000' of our plasticulture uses completely compostable films.
 Still, the traditional plastics allow us to use less pesticides so it is a trade-off.

 - Plastic Bags & Trunk Liners - After our great success with compostable plastic in the fields, we've extended that product to our in-store use.
-All our carry-out bags and trunk liners are made from the same compostable film.
+All our carry-out bags are made from the same compostable film and we use kraft paper as trunk liners.
 That means you can re-use your Richmond Nursery Trunk Liner in your garden to help keep weeds down with no ill-effects, or use your carry out bag for your compost.
 Unfortunately, the City of Ottawa refuses to recognize our compostable bags so you can only use it for your own home-compost, not in the Green Bin (and I have tried discussing it with the City without success).

 - Plastic Pots - It's still too bad there aren't good alternatives to plastic pots.
 We're still looking, but in the mean time, we're still doing our part.
 If you've shopped at the nursery over the years, you'll notice all our annuals are planted in far thinner plastic containers.
 This is not a coincidence, it's something we've been after for a long time.
 Thinner plastics mean less plastics.
 Since small pots and cell-packs are very hard to re-use, at least we select containers that use as little plastic as possible.
 Unfortunately, compostable pots aren't really ready for full greenhouses yet, but we're watching very closely and thinking of ways to reduce our plastic pot use.